Honda Civic (seventh generation): Europe

-5-door K20A3 Civic hatchbacks under the name Civic Type-S were sold in some parts of Europe (Not to be confused with the eighth-generation EU Type-S with the R18 engine) with a 2.0 badge in the front grill and Sport in Germany (model code EV1).
+5-door K20A3 Civic hatchbacks under the name Civic Type-S were sold in some parts of Europe (Not to be confused with the eighth-generation EU Type-S with the R18 engine) with a 2.0 badge in the front grille and Sport in Germany (model code EV1).
 This Type-S trim of the seventh-generation Civic was the rarest.

 Engines

 Most DX and LX models were built with the D17A1, the HX had the D17A6 and the EX (US only) was powered by the D17A2.
 The Si/SiR (EP3) USDM had the K20A3.
 The JDM 5-door hatchback (EU) had the D15B.
 The GX runs on CNG.

 The Philippine and Middle East version of the seventh-generation Civic used the 3-stage VTEC mechanism for their VTi/VTi-S/RS and the Pakistan version VTi Civic, equipped with a D16W9 rated at 130 hp at 6600 rpm.
 There was another seventh-generation Civic in Pakistan, which is known as EXi, the non-VTEC variant equipped with a D15Y3 capable of producing 115 to 117 HP (86 to 87 KW) at 6200 RPM.

 The Japanese RS model was equipped with the D17A.
 Thai models received the 1.7-liter stroked engine in regular models, with the 2.0 i-VTEC available as the top model.

 In Europe, the Civic was sold with a D16V1 rated at 110 hp and a D14Z6 rated at 88 hp.
 It was also Honda's first diesel offering, equipped with Isuzu's 1.7-litre 4EE2 engine (called the Circle L by GM) with 100 PS.
 The European Type R Civic was equipped with a K20A2.

 In North America, a 115 hp engine powered all Civics except the Hybrid, EX, and Si models, up 9 hp from the previous model.
 Power in the EX remained at 127 hp, and all engines except for the Si were stroked to 1.7 liters.
 The seventh-generation North American Civic DX/LX/Value Package (VP) engines were the last Hondas not to use the company's variable valve time system (VTEC); the second to last was the 1996-2004 Acura 3.5RL.